muratk3n/thirdwave/en/tweets/2019/week38.md

 "@lucyleid

-Today I learned Disney has a bedtime hotline you can call where you can speak to a Disney character (including Yoga and Spiderman) and they'll tell your kid to go to sleep.
+Today I learned Disney has a bedtime hotline you can call where you can speak to a Disney character (including Yoda and Spiderman) and they'll tell your kid to go to sleep.
 If that's not vertical integration I don't know what is"